Ahead of the Curve book jacket

 << Previous | Next >>

-Figure 10-10: Real hourly earnings: A useful leading indicator of stock market declines
+Figure 10-10: Real hourly earnings: A useful leading indicator of stock market direction

 Figure 10-10

-Slowing year-over-year real hourly earnings growth—as a generally reliable leading indicator of forthcoming downturns in year-over-year consumer spending (black line), followed by the economy in general—has, therefore, also been a signal of forthcoming declines in the stock market (vertical yellow bars).
+Slowing and rising year-over-year real hourly earnings growth (green line) have—with occasional lapses—been a generally helpful leading indicator of, respectively, forthcoming downturns and upturns in Y/Y consumer spending (black line).
+In turn, these have been followed by slowdowns and advances in the economy in general and, therefore, have also been a signal of forthcoming declines and upturns in the stock market (vertical yellow bars).

 Sources: Real personal consumption expenditures: Bureau of Economic Analysis Average hourly earnings: Bureau of Labor Statistics